robenkleene/design-references/photoshop/photoshop-3d.md

 You can take a view of your model and save it under the `Properties` panel with the `3D Camera` icon selected.
 Choose `Save…` from the `View:` drop-down menu.
 This allows you to rotate your model and view it from other angles while always being able to return to a saved view.

+## Light

+With `Environment` selected in the `3D` panel, and `IBL` turned on in the `Properties` panel, the sphere in the viewport can be dragged to change the direction of the lighting.

 ## Manipulator

 The manipulator appears when a 3D object is selected.